aperechnev/aperechnev/README.md

 Yet another iOS developer with 10+ years of experience.

-Feel free to message me in English🇬🇧, Russian🇷🇺 or Serbian🇷🇸.
+Feel free to message me in English🇬🇧, German🇩🇪, Russian🇷🇺 or Serbian🇷🇸.

 #### My projects